 Get a little help from your friends when naming your health coaching business

-The process in choosing the right name for your health coaching business can be long and arduous.
+The process of choosing the right name for your health coaching business can be long and arduous.
 But you don’t have to go it alone.

 “I went through a few names before I eventually settled on my current business name.
 I worked with a US-based brand strategist when I was 2 years into my business to really look through it and understand what I was doing, and wanted to say to people, and what the message was.
 We worked on it for several months, throwing ideas back and forth.
 It was a collaborative effort.
 She guided me down the right track to working it through to come up with the right business name.” – Jo Grobbelaar, This Great Life